 Typically, the researcher who conducts a title search examines several kinds of public records – for example, those available from the county courthouse, tax assessors, surveyors, and deed recorders.
 You can conduct your own title search by visiting the county courthouse and by searching online, but most people in real estate recommend using the services of a professional.
 (You can find out more by contacting an agent at (866) 593 7012.)

-So, what exactly does a title search cover (and uncover) in Los Angeles?
+So, what exactly does a title search cover (and uncover) in Riverside?
 First of all, a title search will reveal whether any taxes or special assessments are owed on the property, as well as how much is owed and to whom.
 The search will also find whether there are any liens against the property such as for an unpaid remodeling bill or unpaid sidewalk fee.
 Also, a title search can determine whether there are any restrictions or easements on a property.

 Title Search Resources